 Most people develop some degree of osteoarthritis especially as they get older.
 The changes are permanent and exist even when there are no symptoms.
 Osteoarthritis affects people in varying degrees.
 Some people may be symptom-free or suffer only mild or intermittent pain provoked by episodes of increased use or minor trauma.
 For some people symptoms can be disabling and, when it involves the larger joints of the body such as the hip or the knee, the severity of the problem may require surgical treatment.
 Wear and tear of our joints may occur due to ageing, injury, prolonged poor posture, over use of joints, or excess weight.

 Osteoarthritis is one of 150 different forms of arthritis for which there are different treatments.
 Treatment may include Chiropractic SMT and/or natural anti-inflammatory supplementation.
-Treatment methods may include gentle passive movement, heat, electrical treatments, muscle stimulation, hydrotherapy, splints and advice on preventing further joint damage through self management.
+Treatment methods may include gentle passive movement, heat, electrical treatments, muscle stimulation, hydrotherapy, exercises to increase strenght and imcrease range of motion, splints and advice on preventing further joint damage through self management.

 Chiropractors are highly qualified in the assessment and treatment of the effects of osteoarthritis.
 Chiropractors can: